Conservation of Archaeological and Museum Objects (PP)

 Entry requirements

-A good second class honours degree (typically 2:1 Honours) or international equivalent in any subject and a pass in Mathematics Grade 4 (or C) or above at GCSE level, or equivalent.
+We typically require a 2:1 Bachelor (Honours) degree (or overseas equivalent), in any subject and a pass in Mathematics Grade 4 (or C) or above at GCSE level, or equivalent.

 Applicants without a degree will be required to demonstrate sufficient academic capability to satisfactorily complete this degree.
-Chemistry requirements, one of the following: An 'AS' level in Chemistry or its equivalent, A degree that included a significant science component, e.g. Biology or Material Science, An A, B or C grade for Chemistry in a Scottish 'Higher' or similar high grade in the Irish 'Leaving Certificate' may also be acceptable, Completion of university level course units in Inorganic and Organic chemistry - this is particularly appropriate for students from North America, Completion of the 'Chemistry for Conservators' course.
-This is a correspondence course, which lasts approximately 6 months.
-Details of the course are available here.
+Chemistry requirements, one of the following: A grade of ‘B’ or higher in A level Chemistry or its equivalent, A degree that included a significant science component, e.g. Biology or Material Science, An A, B or C grade for Chemistry in a Scottish 'Higher' or similar high grade in the Irish 'Leaving Certificate' may also be acceptable, Completion of university level course units in Inorganic and Organic chemistry - this is particularly appropriate for students from North America, Completion of the 'Chemistry for Conservators' course (this is a correspondence course, which lasts approximately 6 months.
+Details of the course are available here.)

 All students need to be able to accurately distinguish between colours and safely handle objects, scalpels, and other conservation tools.
 Students may be required to undertake tests to ascertain the levels of some of these skills, if they are invited to visit.
 Evidence of engagement with and interest in archaeological and museum objects, while not formally required, is highly recommended.
 This may be in the form of employment, internship or volunteer work in a museum, historic house, or a collecting institute, such as an archaeological repository, or through archaeological site work.